 When individuals are considered to be capable and ready, independent accommodation is provided in a number of cottages on the Estate where trainees cater entirely for themselves.
 Weekly trips are made to a large supermarket to buy provisions, and to local general stores for small shopping items.

-At weekends trainees organise their own time and activities, mostly returning home or visiting friends although there are opportunities to stay weekends if you prefer.
-Alternatively, it may be possible to work overtime some weekends at Camelia Botnar Homes and Gardens.
+At weekends trainees organise their own time and activities, mostly returning home or visiting friends although there are opportunities to stay occasionaly weekends if you prefer.
+Alternatively, it may be possible to work overtime some weekends at Camelia Botnar Homes and Gardens this is worked on a rota basis.
+Although it may be possible to stay occasional weekends you will need to provide an alternative address for a placement, to show it has been agreed that you have somewhere to go if you are sick, for holidays, and weekends.

 Please note the Foundation is not open to the public and visits prior to any intereview is not permitted.